Nelly Alandou: MEng Student and West African Artist

 As a part of the Berkeley MEng communications curriculum, students were given a “Career Odyssey” assignment in which they were asked to use design thinking to approach career planning.
 They were tasked with coming up with three different branches of their lives over the next five years: current trajectory, alternative, and moonshot.
 As a result of this activity, student Nelly Alandou, MEng ’18 (CEE), pursed her alternative life of being an artist and hosted an art exhibition titled “Action Reaction” on April 7th at the International Hotel in San Francisco.

 The assignment was modified from the Design Your Life curriculum from Bill Burnett & Dave Evans from the D-Lab at Stanford, and it was designed to be an exploratory project and presentation that could allow students to think expansively about their potential careers, talents, and interests.
-When asked about the project and her advice for students when it comes to their career goals, Berkeley MEng career advisor Julie McShane reveals, “Keeping an open mind and talking to people is extremely important.
+When asked about the project and her advice for students when it comes to their career goals, Berkeley MEng Director of Career Development & Alumni Relations Julie McShane reveals, “Keeping an open mind and talking to people is extremely important.
 There’s power in saying yes to things, and you never know what’s going to happen.
 The more you talk to people, the more you learn and the more doors that open.”
 As a result of keeping an open mind to her alternative goals, the assignment made Nelly realize that she had all of the resources available to pursue her alternative life of being an artist, and she set her plan in motion by putting on an art exhibition of her work.

 Keeping an open mind and talking to people is extremely important.
 There’s power in saying yes to things, and you never know what’s going to happen.
 The more you talk to people, the more you learn and the more doors that open.

 I caught up with Nelly at her event to learn more about her creative process and how her art exhibition came to be.